Services for Students with Disabilities

 It is the policy of Cedar Crest College to assure that persons with disabilities are not discriminated against because of their disability and that they have equal educational opportunities.

-Cedar Crest College is committed to serving the needs of its disabled students, in accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
+Cedar Crest College is committed to serving the needs of its disabled students, in accordance with the Americans with Disabilities Act (ADA & the ADAAA) and Section 504 of the Rehabilitation Act of 1973.
 It is the policy of Cedar Crest College to ensure that persons with disabilities are not discriminated against because of their disability and that all students have equal educational opportunities.
 The faculty, staff and administration strive to create and maintain an environment in which students may achieve their fullest potential, limited to the least extent possible by individual disabilities.

 I. GENERAL INFORMATION:

 A “person with a disability” is defined as a person who has or is regarded as having any mental or physical condition that substantially impairs or restricts one or more major life activities such as performing normal tasks, walking, seeing, hearing, speaking, breathing, learning and working.
 This includes, but is not limited to, such disabling conditions as visual impairment, psychological/emotional disabilities, speech and/or hearing impairment, mobility impairment or learning disabilities.

 B. Federal Law

 In accordance with federal law, a student will be considered to have a disability if the student: